VergilUa/EntitiesExt/README.md

 Other transform manipulation logic can be added by writing appropriate systems, see HybridTransformations/Systems & HybridTransformations/Data.

 ## Compatibility:
-This repo is compatible with Unity 2022.3 LTS + Entities 1.0.11;
+Master branch is compatible with Unity 2022.3 LTS + Entities 1.0.14;

 Currently does not support authoring Entity Graphics or Unity.Physics packages alike out-of-the-box.
 Manually authoring components and adding according data would work though.

-Can be used with 0.51 and lower if EntityBehaviour type constraints are modified from "unmanaged" to "struct", and API calls to fetch systems are changed from "GetExistingSystemManaged" to "GetExistingSystem" as well as "GetOrCreateSystemManaged" -> "GetOrCreateSystem".

-Any issues, suggestions or feature requests can be left either on github, or on Unity forum by link:
+Any issues, suggestions or feature requests can be left either on github, or on Unity forum by link: https://forum.unity.com/threads/entitiesext-runtime-authoring-for-entities-and-tooling.1346108/

-https://forum.unity.com/threads/entitiesext-runtime-authoring-for-entities-and-tooling.1346108/